Funding is available for VCS groups and organisations in Solihull.

 Neighbourhood CIL (NCIL) is intended to help address the demands of a new development on the local area through the distribution of funds to support smaller scale projects.
 It is a great opportunity for communities to access funding to support local infrastructure projects and initiatives in their area.
-For more information on NCIL click here.
+You can find more information on NCIL here.

 The Armed Forces Covenant Grant scheme

 Funded by the Ministry of Defence (MoD), grants are available to support projects improving local ties with the armed forces.
 Community groups interested in applying for up to £250,000 you can find out more information here.